otavanopisto/oppipullautin-ui/README.md

-# $ oppipullautin-ui
+## oppipullautin-ui

-This project is for scraping and uploading open studymaterial into elasticsearch.
+This project is for searching and creating pdf out from elasticsearch index.